 Please note that due to the popularity of the event, there is no competitor parking on site.
 Please follow the directions given by the marshals and follow the signs to designated town centre car parks.
 These car parks are located at the castle and by the town swimming pool.
 As it is a Bank Holiday, there is no charge payable.
 Signs will be posted giving clear directions from arriving via the North and South end of town.
 There will be no parking on site this year for safety reasons.

-Race day registration will be in the athletics track pavilion, adjacent to the athletics track, and will be open from 0600 hours.
+Race day registration will be in the main sports centre outside the coffee shop, and will be open from 0600 hours.
 At registration you will collect your race number, bike identity stickers, and safety pins.
 You may use a race number belt if you wish.

 UNDER NO CIRCUMSTANCES SHOULD YOU GO NEAR ANY TIMING MAT WHILST WEARING YOUR TIMING CHIP UNLESS YOU ARE ACTUALLY COMPETING.
 IF YOU ACCIDENTALLY DO SO PLEASE ADVISE A TIMING OFFICIAL.